maia-sh/intovalue-data/README.md

 **Denominator**: Number of trials (clinicaltrials.gov only) with PubMed publications available as PDF full-text

-59% of trials report a TRN in the full-text (PDF) of their results publication.
+59% (854/1457) of trials on clinicaltrials.gov include a link (i.e.,
+PMID) to their PubMed publication (as available in the IntoValue dataset).